In this Article

 - Keep a comfortable temperature in the room. i.e. 24-26 degrees.

 - Don’t use the bedroom for time out or punishment.

 4. Vocal Hygiene for Children

-- Keep your child hydrated and give him/her enough water to drink every day.
+- Keep your child hydrated by giving him/her enough water to drink every day.

-- Avoid giving them cold drinks or ice creams.
+- Avoid giving your child cold drinks or ice creams often.

 - Encourage your child to speak in one tone during a conversation.